GetPageSpeed/nginx-extras-docs/docs/modules/sxg.md

 ---

 title: "Signed HTTP Exchange(SXG) support for NGINX"
 description: "RPM package nginx-module-sxg.
 Signed HTTP Exchange(SXG) support for NGINX.
-Nginx will convert response from upstream application into SXG, only for clients request on Accept: application/signed-exchane;v=b3 with highest qvalue. "
+Nginx will convert response from upstream application into SXG, only for clients request on Accept: application/signed-exchane;v=b3 with highest qvalue."

 ---